NateEag/how-i-code/content/index.rst

 :category: about

-This is a set of documents that outline how I make software.
+This is a set of notes on how I make software.

 I maintain these docs for several reasons:

 * Others who read them may learn something useful.

-* Thinking about how I make software makes my software better.
+* Thinking about how I make software makes me better at it.

 * It gives me a place to make note of tools I use.